TDCole21/QA-SFIA1/README.md

 My project uses a many-to-many relationship between two tables.
 However, given more time, I would have prioritised including new tables such as directors, which would have shown much greater understanding of the material covered.
 Also included would have been more columns in the tables, genres for example, which would have allowed for more features on the the application.
 + **More CRUD Functionalities:**
 Although, I included a diverse amount of CRUD functionalities in my project, there were more to be tested.
-An update many to many relationship for example.
-Or to have implemented a multi-select drop down list, instead of either text boxes or single-select dropdown lists.
+An update many to many relationship for example, or a multi-select drop down list instead of either text boxes or single-select dropdown lists.
++ **Complex Version Control Branch Model:**
+I only used two branches in my project; a master branch and developer branch.
+To help prepare better for best practice in industry, I would have further branches underneath the developer branch for each product backlog then further branches for the sprint backlogs and then again for the tasks.

 ## Authors <a name="authors"></a>